paul-buerkner/brms/README.md

 ```

 Because brms is based on Stan, a C++ compiler is required.
 The program Rtools (available on <https://cran.r-project.org/bin/windows/Rtools/>) comes with a C++ compiler for Windows.
 On Mac, you should install Xcode.
 For further instructions on how to get the compilers running, see the prerequisites section on <https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started>.

+### How do I cite brms?

+Please cite one or more of the following publications:

+-   Bürkner P. C. (2017). brms: An R Package for Bayesian Multilevel Models using Stan. *Journal of Statistical Software*.
+80(1), 1-28. <doi:10.18637/jss.v080.i01>
+-   Bürkner P. C. (in press).
+Advanced Bayesian Multilevel Modeling with the R Package brms. *The R Journal*.

 ### Where do I ask questions, propose a new feature, or report a bug?